Healthdirect Free Australian health advice you can count on.

 How is Q fever treated?

 Q fever is commonly treated with antibiotics.
-If you have a mild infection you’re likely to recover quickly.
-If you have chronic Q fever, you may need to take antibiotics for up to 18 months.
+If you get treated early you're likely to recover quickly.

 Can Q fever be prevented?